 The Big Bus Tour’s regular price is $45, which is kinda steep.
 That’s why it’s a great idea to use your pass and maximize your savings.

 Unlike some alternative passes (see below), the Go Chicago Card offers unlimited sightseeing for the number of days you purchase the pass.
 If you know you plan to hit a lot of the included attractions, the pass should be a great fit for you.
 The key is to figure out how many attractions you’d like to visit and do some quick math to make sure you’re saving money.

 Great Museum Selection

 If museums are your thing, you’ll appreciate having access to 7 of Chicago’s top museums with the Go Chicago Card.
 The Art Institute of Chicago stands out as my personal favorite, but there’s plenty on the list for history and science buffs, too.
 They’ve even got kids covered!

 Other Benefits of the Go Chicago Pass

 Fast-track entry to select attractions – Waiting in long ticket lines is a drag I’m sure you want to avoid.
 It can also cost you valuable time during your trip!
 The Go Chicago Card gives you priority entry into four major attractions: Shedd Aquarium, Art Institute of Chicago, Adler Planetarium, and 360 Chicago.

 Flexibility in how you use your pass – You can carry your Go Chicago Card pass either on your phone using the Go City app or by printing it at home.
 If you’re a smartphone user, you’ll probably prefer to go electronic.
 But people who like having a physical pass will appreciate the paper option.

 Attractions guide – The Go Chicago Card comes with a handy attractions guide to help you get around the Windy City.
 Use it to access attraction hours, locations, and any relevant instructions.
 It’s available online or to download and print.

 Additional discounts – Inside the guide, be sure to check out the “included extras” section for even more savings.
-Examples include $3 off admission at the Chicago Sports Museum, 20% at Haagen Dazs Café, and 15% off a $100 purchase at Macy’s.
+Examples include $3 off admission at the Chicago Sports Museum, 20% at Haagen Dazs Café, and $15 off a Blue Man Group show.